hytechclub/web-101/Week06/README.md

 ## Group Activities
 ### Review - HTML & CSS
 For this activity, the students will be split up into 3-4 teams.
-Each team will be given a whiteboard/Multiplayer Replit to fill out their answers.
+Each team will be given a whiteboard to fill out their answers.

-[Here is a Repl project with question files.](https://replit.com/@HylandOutreach/CssIntroReviewBase#index.html) Fork the project three times, and create Multiplayer links for each of those.
-Update the PowerPoint with these links and assign teams there.

-#### Notes from Spring 2022
-- rotate who types the answer
-- get rid of question text in repl files, just have empty files
-- get them to chat with each other
+#### VIRTUAL NOTE
+This part of the lesson may not be possible virtually.

 The instructors will pull up the [HTML & CSS Review PowerPoint](HtmlCssReviewActivity.pptx) to display the review questions to the students (Note: the answers are displayed after each question).
 The students will have time to fill out an answer.
 After a certain amount of time, the instructors will count down and ask each of the teams to hold up their answers.
 Each team will get a point for every answer they get correctly.
 If anyone is talking outside of the time they have to discuss an answer, that team will be deducted a point.